-There are typically two methods for determining the existing conditions with regards to Heritage Resources:
+There are typically two methods for determining the existing conditions with regard to Heritage Resources:

-- to determine known resources through a review of the provincial archives, provincial heritage records, documented archaeological sites, provincial and local museum records, local historical societies, community historians, and Aboriginal people; and - to undertake a search for those resources that exist, but of which we currently have no knowledge (e.g., undiscovered archaeological resources).
+to determine known resources through a review of the provincial archives, provincial heritage records, documented archaeological sites, and provincial and local museum records, and by gathering information from local historical societies, community historians, and Aboriginal people; and

+• to undertake a search for those resources that exist, but of which we currently have no knowledge (e.g., undiscovered archaeological resources).

 Baseline information may include data from: the Maritime Archaeological Resource Inventory (MARI) files located at AS in Fredericton; the Canadian Register of Historic Places; the list of Provincially Designated Historic Sites; research at the Public Archives of New Brunswick and National Archives of Canada; local historical records; documented local histories; previous archaeological and heritage resource studies completed in close proximity to the assessment area; local informants; and information obtained during any field investigations.
 This information, while focused largely on potential archaeological resources, will also assist in the identification of potential presence of built heritage resources as well as issues of historical or architectural significance, as required by CEAA.
 It is expected that this background research will eliminate the need to further consider the issue of built heritage resources in the EIA, which given the relatively remote location of the Project is not anticipated to be a concern as built heritage sites are unlikely to be present in the assessment area.
+First Nations input will also be sought regarding special places, burial grounds, areas of spiritual importance, and other potential heritage areas.